sushirito/PROMPTCUE/README.md

 3. **Composite Overlay**
    - Alpha-composites aged debris onto generated backgrounds to create realistic “marine pollution” scenarios.

-Within 24 GPU-hours on an NVIDIA A100, PromptCue generates **PROMPTCUE-Masks-60K**—a 60,000-image dataset featuring biofouled masks in varied marine environments.
+Within 24 GPU-hours on an NVIDIA A100, PROMPTCUE generates **PROMPTCUE-Masks-60K**—a 60,000-image dataset featuring biofouled masks in varied marine environments.
 This dataset supports adaptive, real-time debris detection systems (e.g., PiDAR) and can be extended to other debris types or locations.
+This repository represents the first portion of our publication's full code; refer to PIDAR for part 2.

 ---